jdxnubmaster/styles/README.md

 # styles
 SASS Files Repo

-This is just a samoke repo of SASS files
+This is just a sample repo of SASS files